Application Deadline: 26 November 2021

 The B. F. Skinner Foundation sponsors this award for student research.
 Two awards of $500 each are available.
-Winners will be given the award at the European Association of Behaviour Analysis (EABA) biannual conference.
+Winners will receive their awards at the European Association of Behaviour Analysis (EABA) 2022 conference in Tampere.

 Purpose of the Award

 - To support and encourage research efforts in behaviour analysis among students in Europe